michaelmior/NoSE/README.md

 Testing has been done with Ruby 2+ with dependencies managed via [bundler](http://bundler.io/).
 Most of the code should also run under the latest [JRuby](http://jruby.org/).
 To get started, run `bundle install` to install the necessary dependencies.
-However, under JRuby, any code depending on C extensions or MRI internals should be excluded with `--without=development gurobi mysql`.
+However, under JRuby, any code depending on C extensions or MRI internals should be excluded with `--without=development mysql`.

-NoSE makes use of the [Gurobi](http://www.gurobi.com/) solver.
+NoSE makes use of the [Cbc](https://projects.coin-or.org/Cbc) solver.
-A free academic license can be obtained from the [Gurobi website](https://user.gurobi.com/download/licenses/free-academic).
+You will need the latest version to use NoSE.

 Examples of the workload input format is given in the `workloads/` directory.
 To run the schema advisor against the workload `rubis`, simply execute the command below